 - feeling tense and anxious

-In addition, the symptoms must lead to distress or difficulty coping with work or relationships, and they must not be due to the use of medication or other substances, or another health condition.
+In addition, these symptoms must cause a person distress or difficulty coping with work or relationships, and the symptoms must not be due to the use of medications or other substances or another health condition.

-There may also be physical symptoms, but these are not included in the DSM-5 criteria:
+There may also be physical symptoms, but the DSM-5 criteria do not include these:

-- physical effects include sweating, shaking, headaches, dizziness, stomach problems, aches and pains, and chest pain
+- physical effects, including sweating, shaking, headaches, dizziness, stomach problems, aches and pains, and chest pain

-- a weakened immune system can lead to more frequent infections
+- a weakened immune system, which can lead to more frequent infections

-- sleep disturbances can result in tiredness and other problems
+- sleep disturbances that can result in tiredness and other problems

-There may be long-term behavioral changes that contribute to problems and work and a breakdown in relationships.
-The person may start to consume more alcohol than previously, or to misuse drugs or medications.
+A person may experience long-term behavioral changes that contribute to problems at work and a breakdown in their relationships.
+They may start to seek numbing behaviors, such as misusing alcohol, drugs, or medications.

 Children and teens

-In those aged 6 years or under, symptoms may include:
+In those 6 years of age or under, symptoms may include:

 - being clingy with an adult

-Between the ages of 5 and 12 years, the child may not have flashbacks and they may not have difficulty remembering parts of the event.
-However, they may remember it in a different order, or feel that there was a sign that it was going to happen.
+However, children between the ages of 5 and 12 years may not have flashbacks.
+They may be able to remember the event clearly.
+However, they may remember it in a different order or feel that there was a sign that it was going to happen.

-They may also act out the trauma or express it through play, pictures, and stories.
-They may have nightmares and be irritable.
-They may find it hard to go to school or spend time with friends or studying.
+They may also act out or express their trauma through their play, drawings, and stories.
+They may have nightmares and act irritable and may find it hard to go to school, study, or spend time with friends.

-Between the ages of 12 and 18 years, the person may show disruptive or disrespectful, impulsive or aggressive behavior.
+Between the ages of 12 and 18 years, the child may show disruptive, disrespectful, impulsive, or aggressive behavior.